TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 	$this->blogRepository->add($newBlog);
 	}

-The Fluid template for the :methodname:`newAction` looks like this (in short form)::
+The Fluid template for the :method:`newAction` looks like this (in short form)::

 	<f:flashMessages />